ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 - Should work with 303 or 404 elements, *to check for mesh with a mixture how to prescribe the bounds?*

-- Should work with *halo elements* as they are skipped for the saving table.
+- Should work with *halo elements* as they are skipped from the saving table.

 - should work with higher order elements, e.g. 306, as we will save only the corners?
 	- *To check how to get the max number of corners?*